nonplayer/hammercrawl/hc_core_player_3_rules.md

 * The target is temporarily incapacitated
 * Any other effect that seems appropriate

-Tactical Actions are great for setting an opportunity for a Thief's Stabbity attack.
+Tactical Attacks are great for setting an opportunity for a Thief's Stabbity attack.

 ### Non-Attack Actions